SOS: Save Our Sex (TOP5 Benefits of Saving Sex for Marriage)

 And what’s the #1 Benefit of saving sex for marriage?
-I’ll share that next week, but you can check out all ten right now online in the LoveEd video series, TOP10 Benefits of Saving Sex for Marriage on our FMU YouTube channel.
+Click here to find out, but you can check out all ten in the LoveEd video series, TOP10 Benefits of Saving Sex for Marriage on our FMU YouTube channel.

 But how about your thoughts?
 What other benefits do you see for saving sex for marriage?
 Share them in the comment section below.

 Speaking of benefits, have you benefited from what you’ve learned here?
 Consider a tax-deductible donation to Future Marriage University!

 DNA: It’s What’s For Dating

 It’s NOT for couples, but for any wise individual who thinks they might want to get married sometime before they die.
 And would like to learn how to better build healthy relationships in the meantime.